PunchThrough/bean-docs/src/getting-started/tech-specs.md

 __Arduino-Compatible:__ Bean Loader integrates with the Arduino IDE for Windows and OS X. Your favorite Arduino libraries work on Bean too.

-__Built-In Peripherals:__ Both Bean and Bean+ come with an accelerometer, a temperature sensor, and an RGB LED.
+__Built-In Peripherals:__ The Bean comes with an accelerometer, a temperature sensor, and an RGB LED.
 Start building right away—no soldering necessary.

 ### Microcontroller Specifications

 Arduino sketches run on the ATmega328p microcontroller.
 This is the same part that is common to most original Arduinos and provides the most compatibility with example code.

-Bean and Bean+ both use the ATmega328p.
+The Bean uses the ATmega328p.
 Each board has a slightly different configuration.
-Here's what the two have in common:
+Here is what the Bean has:

 * 8-bit CPU
 * 32KB Flash memory